Heartland Standard Reverse Mortgage

 If you're over the age of 60, a reverse mortgage from Heartland Reverse Mortgages could help you fund your retirement by using the equity in your family home.

-Richard Whitten is a senior writer at Finder, and has been covering home loans and the property market in Australia for the last 4 years.
+Richard Whitten is an editor at Finder, and has been covering home loans and the property market in Australia for the last 4 years.
 He has written for Yahoo Finance, Money Magazine and Homely, as well as multiple banks and lenders.
 Richard has a Certificate IV in Finance and Mortgage Broking, a Bachelor of Education from the University of Sydney and a Graduate Certificate in Communication.
 He enjoys helping people understand the ins and outs of mortgages so they can make smarter property decisions.
 Richard trained as a high school teacher but found it easier to manage personal finances than a classroom full of kids.
 Before joining Finder, he edited textbooks and taught English in South Korea.

 Unlike traditional mortgage products, you won't have to make regular repayments.
 Instead, interest is calculated and added to the original loan amount, then the total amount is due when the last customer permanently moves from their home.
 This could be due to passing away, moving into aged care or selling the home and downsizing.